Languages of Japan: Language classifications

-In addition to these two indigenous language families, there is Japanese Sign Language, as well as significant minorities of ethnic Koreans and Chinese, who make up respectively about 0.5% and 0.4% of the country's population and many of whom continue to speak their ethnic language in private (see Zainichi Korean).
-There is also a notable history of use of Kanbun (Classical Chinese) as a language of literature and diplomacy in Japan, similar to the status of the Latin language in medieval Europe, which has left an indelible mark on the vocabulary of the Japanese language.
+In addition to these two indigenous language families, there is Japanese Sign Language.
+Ethnic Koreans and Chinese make up respectively about 0.5% and 0.4% of Japan's population and many continue to speak their ethnic language in private (see Zainichi Korean).

+There is a notable history of use of Kanbun (Classical Chinese) as a language of literature and diplomacy in Japan, similar to the status of the Latin language in medieval Europe, which has left an indelible mark on the vocabulary of the Japanese language.
 Kanbun is a mandatory subject in the curricula of most Japanese secondary schools.